Spotlight | Bathymetric surveys – charting the underwater landscape for smarter infrastructure

 Nick Stillwell, Pre-Construction Supervisor

-At JSM Group, our commitment to precision and innovation continues to shape the way we approach infrastructure planning.
+At JSM Group, a leading Utility Infrastructure Provider delivering integrated utility infrastructure solutions, our commitment to precision and innovation continues to shape the way we approach infrastructure planning and engineering services.
 One area where this is especially evident is in our use of bathymetric surveys, a technique that has evolved dramatically over time, transforming from rudimentary depth measurements to high-resolution underwater mapping.
-Nick Stillwell, a Pre-Construction Supervisor at JSM, explains how we use bathymetric surveys to inform the planning process.
+Nick Stillwell, a Pre-Construction Supervisor at JSM, explains how bathymetric surveys now play a critical role in supporting our utility infrastructure solutions and other engineering projects during the early planning stages.

 Bathymetric surveying has a surprisingly ancient origin, dating back over 3,000 years to Ancient Egypt, where they relied on manual methods like lead lines and sounding poles, offering limited accuracy and coverage.
 Today, technologies such as Single Beam Sonar, GNSS, and Total Station workflows allow us to capture detailed spatial data with speed and precision.
 This evolution has unlocked new possibilities for infrastructure development, environmental monitoring, and flood risk management.